A New Revolution in Drinking

 Did you know that every year around 9.591 billion aluminium drink cans are produced in the UK, 75% of which are recycled.

-Recycling aluminium cans saves energy and natural resources, and also reduces the pressure on landfill sites.
+Recycling aluminium wine cans saves energy and natural resources, and also reduces the pressure on landfill sites.

-Cans are also significantly lighter than glass, meaning reduced fuel usage.
+Wine cans are also significantly lighter than glass bottles, meaning reduced fuel usage.
 This means that once they’re in circulation, experts argue it’s easier and more energy efficient to recycle aluminium than glass.
 All-in-all, recycling a can uses 90% less energy than recycling a glass bottle.

 Wine Can Labels